-Nikon D3400 versus Nikon D610
+Nikon D3400 vs D610

-The Nikon D3400 and the Nikon D610 are two digital cameras that were officially introduced, respectively, in August 2016 and October 2013.
+The Nikon D3400 and the Nikon D610 are two digital cameras that were announced, respectively, in August 2016 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame (D610) sensor.
-The D3400 has a resolution of 24 megapixel, whereas the D610 provides 24.2 MP.
+The D3400 has a resolution of 24 megapixels, whereas the D610 provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably larger (31 percent) than the Nikon D3400.
 Moreover, the D610 is substantially heavier (91 percent) than the D3400.
 It is noteworthy in this context that the D610 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.